nim65s/mihini-repo/doc/md/agent_connector_libraries/Airvantage_Lua_library.md

 update process (replace a binary file, update a text configuration file, upgrade a device firmware, etc.) is really dependent on the application, and thus this part is let at user discretion.
 There are exceptions to the process.
-For example, for OSGi bundle management, the Agent provides an end to end solution including bundle management (see OSGi section below).
+For example, for updating application managed by the Application Container, everything is managed by the Agent.

 The Platform Server and Agent are actually in charge of the transfer and notification of new software update packages.
-The system guaranties that the software package transfer is safe and different options are available: checksums, authentication, and encryption.
+The system guarantees that the software package transfer is safe and different options are available: checksums, authentication, and encryption.

 In order to receive Software Update notifications, the user must register a listener on the Agent Connector context.
-The notification provides a **packageName**, a **packageVersion**, a **url** that specifies where the file is located (on the local file system) and some custom applicative **parameters** to help the update process.
+The notification provides a `packageName`, a `packageVersion`, an `url` that specifies where the file is located (on the local file system) and some custom applicative `parameters` to help the update process.

 #### 7. Sending and Receiving SMS